 - Vacation pay

-Here are the 3 key steps that you’ll need to take in order to submit an unpaid wages claim through the Wage Earner Protection Program:
+Here are the 3 key steps that you’ll need to take to submit an unpaid wages claim through the Wage Earner Protection Program:

-After your TIF is complete, it’s time to submit a proof of claim statement with your employer’s Trustee or Receiver.
+This is a statement that confirms your former employer owes you wages.
 On this statement, you (the employee/creditor) must state the circumstances that led to your indebted employer owing you wages.
-For the claim to be validated, you must also include:

 - Bankruptcy or Receivership